The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 Many smart, well-educated clients have asked "Is my web site ADA compliant?," but it's impossible to answer.
 Here's why.

 When the Americans with Disabilities Act (ADA) was signed into law in 1990, the Internet was still in its very early stages, not widely accessible to the public, and considered a niche technology.
 It was not a significant part of everyday life for most people.
 Most lawmakers were unaware of the technology.
 So, the internet was not a major factor when the ADA was drafted and passed.
-It doesn't explictly reference the Internet or electronic documents.
+It doesn't explicitly reference the Internet or electronic documents.
 (See the Timeline page for specifics.)

 It's not that the ADA doesn't apply to web accessibility.
 It does.
 It's just that the ADA doesn't contain any specific guidelines on how to make web sites accessible.
-So while the language in the ADA doesn't explicitly reference the WCAG, many courts have based their judgements about web accessibility on the WCAG.
+So, while the language in the ADA doesn't explicitly reference the WCAG, many courts have based their judgements about web accessibility on the WCAG.

-I think when people ask "Is my web site ADA compliant?" they want to know if their web site is accessible, section 508 compliant, or WCAG compliant.
+I think when people ask, "Is my web site ADA compliant?" they want to know if their web site is accessible, section 508 compliant, or WCAG compliant.

 So, there's a nomenclature out there -- or there's a pattern of speech -- called 'ADA compliance.'
 It's not a good one, and I tried to fight it years ago, and then I just left the title (tidal?) wave take.
-It's wrong because there's nothing within the ADA --- and there's no language within the ADA to date --- that says 'you must make digital products accessible.'
+It's wrong because there's nothing within the ADA --- and there's no language within the ADA to date --- that says, 'you must make digital products accessible.'
 There's this law called the Rehabilitation Act of 1973, and that's the law that has something in it that talks about 'digital compliance.'
 But nobody runs around saying Rehabilitation Act compliance, right?

 - Michele Landis, Allyant co-founder, in